robotframework/SeleniumLibrary/atest/README.rst

 `Travis CI`_ is used to automatically test all new pull request to the repository.
 The detailed information about execution matrix can be found from the `.travis.yam`_.
 Generally speaking the test are automatically run by using Chrome and Firefox browsers.
-The project uses Python 2.7, Python 3.4, Python 3.6 and PyPy 3.5 for test execution.
+The project uses Python 3.6 and PyPy 3.5 for test execution.
 The project uses and latest available Selenium 3 version for test execution.
 Test uses Robot Framework versions 2.9.2 and 3.0.4 for acceptance test execution.